elementor/elementor-developers-docs/src/managers/registering-controls.md

 ## Registering New Controls

-As of Elementor 3.5, a new registration system was implemented and developers should use the following code to register controls:
+As of Elementor 3.5, a new registration system was implemented and developers should use the following code to register new controls:

 ```php
 /**